sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 - Anchor
 - How to use URLs
 - What is main in Python?
-- How to use PyCharm to debug your Python code
+- How to use PyCharm to debug your Python code?
 - Breakpoints
-- Attach to local processes
+- Attach to Local Processes
 - Python Interpreter With The Loaded Environment
 - Conclusion